MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/folder-comparison-filters.md

 The folder comparison filter is an ordered list of filters that match the names of files or folders when you [compare folders](compare-folders.md) in Team Foundation Version Control (TFVC).

 To evaluate file or folder names against the name filters, you enter the filters in the **Filter** field of the **Compare** dialog box in Visual Studio.
 You can also specify filters by using the [tf folderdiff command](folderdiff-command.md).
-As soon as the file or folder name matches a filter, the name is a match and it isn't compared against the remaining filters.

 The default name filters are as follows: